 Guangzhou and Yichang BRT site visits & training

-Far East BRT hosts site visit and technical briefing programs for key demonstration projects in urban transport and urban development.
+Far East Mobility hosts site visit and technical briefing programs for key demonstration projects in urban transport and urban development.

 The Guangzhou BRT is introduced here.